aaa1386/anki-freeplane-pro/README.md

 By default, outline depth is limited to 3 levels (to avoid infinite recursion).

-Users can override this limit by adding an attribute back_layers to a node.
+Users can override this limit by adding an attribute back_levels to a node.

-Example: back_layers = 5 → the outline will expand up to 5 child levels.
+Example: back_levels = 5 → the outline will expand up to 5 child levels.

-If back_layers is missing or invalid → default 3 levels will be used.
+If back_levels is missing or invalid → default 3 levels will be used.

 ## 💻 Installation / How to Install